Mariana-Palacios/Mariana-Palacios/README.md

 Full Stack Developer <3
 --------------------

-Devoted to programming for three years, I've spent the last 7 months applying my knowledge in the professional arena, transitioning from frontend exploration to full stack development.
+Devoted to programming transitioning from frontend exploration to full stack development.

 * ✉️  You can contact me at [marianapcode@gmail.com](mailto:marianapcode@gmail.com)
 * 🧠  I'm learning AWS